Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, an approach for estimating dielectric parameters from thermoacoustic ultrasound waves was presented.
+In this work, an approach for estimating the dielectric parameters from thermoacoustic ultrasound waves in QTAT was presented.
 The inverse problem was approached in the Bayesian framework and was solved in two stages.
-The approach was studied using varying number of incident electric fields, and both full-view and limited-view ultrasound sensor geometries.
+The approach was studied using numerical simulations with varying number of incident electric fields, and full and limited view ultrasound sensor geometries.

 The results of this study highlight two major factors influencing the accuracy of the estimated dielectric parameters in QTAT.
 First, the number of electromagnetic pulses has a significant effect on the estimated dielectric parameters.
 In previous works on QTAT it has been shown that multiple electromagnetic pulses inducing sufficiently different initial pressures are required for obtaining a unique solution to the electrical inverse problem \cite{bal2014,sahlstrom2025}.
-In this work, we observed that three electromagnetic pulses from different directions around the target were sufficient to achieve accurate estimates, whereas two pulses resulted in reasonably accurate estimates when using a full- view ultrasound sensor geometry.
+In this work, we observed that three electromagnetic pulses from different directions around the target were sufficient to achieve accurate estimates, whereas two pulses resulted in reasonably accurate estimates when using a full view ultrasound sensor geometry.
 The optimal number of pulses is, however, likely to depend on factors such as the chosen field directions, pulse frequency, polarization, and the properties of the imaged target.
 Second, the geometry of the ultrasound sensor array has a significant effect on the reconstruction quality.
 While accurate estimates can be achieved within the region enclosed by the sensors, estimates suffer from artifacts further away from the sensor array.
-These errors originate from limited view artifacts present in the solution of the acoustic problem that can be further exacerbated when using sparsely positioned sensor arrays.
+These errors originate from limited view artifacts present in the solution of the acoustic problem that can further be exacerbated when using sparsely positioned sensor arrays.